Kaʻiulani: Overthrow 1891–1893

 Liliʻuokalani relinquished her power to the United States temporarily, rather than the Dole-led government, in hopes that the United States would recognize the monarchical government as the lawful power, and thereby restore Hawaii's sovereignty.
 Cleghorn lost his governorship position as of February 28.
 He blamed Liliʻuokalani's political inaction for the overthrow and believed that the monarchy would have been preserved had she abdicated in favor of Kaʻiulani.
 He met privately with Thurston and requested that he respect Ka'iulani's claim to the throne, which Thurston tersely refused to consider.
 Cleghorn later took an oath to the Provisional Government under protest in order to retain his position in the custom house, but resigned on April 15.

 The Provisional Government's ultimate goal was annexation by the United States.
-Thurston headed a delegation to Washington, DC, to negotiate with President Benjamin Harrison, while the queen sent her attorney Paul Neumann and Prince Kawānanakoa to represent her case to Harrison and President-elect Grover Cleveland.
+Thurston headed a delegation to Washington, D.C., to negotiate with President Benjamin Harrison, while the queen sent her attorney Paul Neumann and Prince Kawānanakoa to represent her case to Harrison and President-elect Grover Cleveland.
 Cleghorn paid for the travel expenses of Edward C. Macfarlane, another of the queen's envoys, to protect the rights of Kaʻiulani.
 The annexation treaty would have offered Liliʻuokalani a lifetime pension of $20,000 annually, and compensated Kaʻiulani with a one-time settlement of $150,000, if they would subordinate themselves to the United States government, and to local governance of the Islands.
 The queen never saw that as a viable option.